Nudism is all about freedom and relaxation.

 Even if you don’t care about other people, there are enough other reasons to take a towel anyway.
 If you can’t think of any, give us a call after you’ve spent an afternoon naked in the sand.

-On many nudist locations, especially the private ones (like saunas, camps,…) all electronic devices containing a camera are forbidden.
+On many nudist places, especially the private ones (like saunas, camps,…) all electronic devices containing a camera are forbidden.
 So no cell phones, computers or tablets.

 Why were you thinking of bringing them anyway?
 You came here to relax, remember?
 You don’t want to spend your afternoon answering e-mails and since you’re naked you won’t be posting many selfies on Facebook either.